 Losing Weight After 50 Tip #8 – Eat more raw foods.

 This may be tough for you after a lifetime of eating processed, packaged, cooked food products.
 However, it is essential to eat raw foods as you age.
 Aside from the benefit received by not ingesting a lot of additives, nitrates, and preservatives not meant to be in your body, raw foods deliver enzymes that are important for healthy maintenance of your metabolism and other critical physiological processes.

 Losing Weight After 50 Tip #9 – Make sure you are getting all the vitamins you need.

-A smart diet full of unprocessed foods, fruits, vegetables, whole foods and whole grains can provide everything your body needs to function properly and deliver a long, healthy life.
+A smart diet full of unprocessed foods, fruits, vegetables, whole foods, and whole grains can provide everything your body needs to function properly and deliver long, healthy life.
 Unfortunately, not all of us get all of the vitamins and nutrients we need in our diet.

 A study published in the Journal of Nutrition for the Elderly in 2008 noticed that adults past the age of 50 were frequently deficient in calcium, vitamin B12 and vitamin D. Schedule a checkup to see if you are mentally lacking in any particular area, then target your diet and supplement if needed.

 Losing Weight After 50 Tip #10 – Don’t trust the word “natural” on a food label.